sapan322/Raman-Cybersecurity-Portfolio/Installation Configuration  Guides/Proxmox VE/Configuration.md

 ## Prevent Proxmox VE from Turning Off When Closing the Laptop Lid

 By default, closing the laptop lid may put the system into sleep mode.

-To prevent this:
+### Steps:

 - Open `/etc/systemd/logind.conf` file with a text editor: